Lincoln daycare investigation tied to child porn arrest

-LINCOLN, Neb.
-(KOLN) - A Lincoln daycare has been shut down following a FBI investigation and child porn arrest.
+LINCOLN, Neb. -- A Lincoln daycare has been shut down following an FBI investigation and child porn arrest.

+Playful Painters, located at 630 N. Cotner Boulevard was shut down Wednesday due to an FBI investigation and child porn arrest.

 When asked about the investigation at Playful Painters, the FBI released the following statement.